Last updated April 19th, 2023

 1. Interactive pre-supper time play

-This is at the top of the list of things to engage your high energy cat.
+Interactive playtime is at the top of the list of things to engage your high energy cat.
 Coming home after work, one could easily give in to the whims of wailing cats wanting to be fed first thing.
 Now is the time to ignore their persuasive “acatpella” and get them moving.
-Spend about 15 minutes playing with your cats to release all that pent up energy.
+Spend about 15 minutes playing with your cats to release all that pent-up energy.
 Remember, you’re the one who is tired, not your high energy cat.
 He’s been sleeping all day.
-Now is the time to get him moving until you see he’s really had enough and let him “catch” to mimic a successful “hunt.”
-My cats’ favorites are DaBird or any kind of feather attached to a rod.
-Don’t feel guilty if you’ve skipped gym that night because running up and down the stairs with toys in hand and cats in tow not only gets them pumped but is great for getting a mini cardio fix!
+Now is the time to get him moving until you see he’s really had enough and allow him the thrill and excitement of the ‘catch’ to mimic a successful ‘hunt.’
+My cats’ favorites are feather teaser toys such as DaBird or any kind of feather attached to a rod.
+Don’t feel guilty if you’ve skipped the gym that night because running up and down the stairs with toys in hand and cats in tow not only gets them pumped but is great for fitting in a mini cardio workout yourself!

 When I see there seems to be a little tension between the cats, I know it’s because I have been neglecting this vital part of our routine.
-Like going to the gym, just make it a habit and stick with it.
+Just like going to the gym, make it a habit and stick with it, no excuses.
 You are establishing routine and cats thrive on routine.
-That’s no surprise, being the best alarm clocks that never requires recharging.
+That’s no surprise, being the best alarm clocks never requiring recharging.
 I’ve noticed that when I do pre-supper play sessions, they eat so much better and I never have to refrigerate leftovers.

-2. Create several little kingdoms in your home
+2. Create several little cat kingdoms in your home

 Every bit of space in your home, vertical and horizontal, is important to your cats as they relate to their environment first and foremost, to feel a sense of security within their micro territories.
-When you have a multi-cat home your feline family displays almost the full spectrum of cat personalities that exists, from the shy to the dominant, assertive, playful, docile, ground/bush dweller or high flyer.
-When all cats feel comfortable and confident within their environment, and each cat can own some space, the bully cat loses interest in picking on the lower ranking cat.
+When you have a multi-cat home your feline family displays almost the full spectrum of cat personalities; from the shy to the dominant, assertive, playful, docile, ground/bush dweller or high flyer.
+When all cats feel comfortable and confident in their environment, and each cat can own some space, the bully cat loses interest in picking on the lower-ranking cat.
 His environment enrichment needs are met so no need to pick on Timid Teddy.
 Besides, he cannot guard several kingdoms at the same time!

 When you don’t have the time, there are some great electronic interactive toys for all cats’ play styles.
-A word of caution though, I would always follow up the game with letting the cat catch something tactile.
-Biting and gnawing at a toy, whether it’s a catnip-filled toy mouse or toy bird, actually feels like prey.
-The red laser light doesn’t and may make a cat feel a little cheated and frustrated.
+One of the kitties’ favorites is the Frolicat Flik, best enjoyed by the cat who is a master pouncer!
+Another is the PetSafe Laser Tail automatic laser cat toy (which cat doesn’t like chasing the red dot?)
+A word of caution though, I would always follow up this game with letting the cat catch something tactile.
+Biting and gnawing at a toy, whether it’s a catnip-filled kicker toy or toy bird, actually feels like prey.
+The red laser light, while great for getting them off the couch so to speak, never actually gets ‘caught’ and may make a cat feel a little cheated and frustrated.
 There’s a lot of weight to the saying “the cat that caught the canary” because for a cat, after a good hunt, feels very pleased and satisfied with himself.
-Indulge him.
+Indulge his instincts!